kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 |Other Bets                | 0.3   | 0.5    | 0.6    | +25%  |
 |**Total Revenues**            |**90.3**    |**110.9**    |**136.8**    | **+23%**|

 Even though Other Bets doesn't bring any significant revenue, they cost Alphabet a lot of money each year.
-Luckily Alphabet splits Operating income between Google and Other Bets so we can have an idea of how much money is Alphabet spending on all of those non-Google businesses that doesn't bring any revenue.
+Luckily Alphabet splits operating income between Google and Other Bets so we can have an idea of how much money is Alphabet spending on all of those non-Google businesses that don't bring any revenue.
 As you can see below, it is not a tiny amount and it is increasing.

-### Breakdown of Alphabet's operating income between Google and Other bets
+### Breakdown of the Alphabet's operating income between Google and Other bets

 |(in billions $)    | 2016     | 2017    | 2018     | 2018 % Growth|
 |-------------------|------:|------:|------:|------:|